Lawrence Krauss: Relationship with Jeffrey Epstein

-In 2006, Krauss helped organize a conference on gravity funded by a foundation run by financier and later convicted sex offender Jeffrey Epstein.
+In 2006, Krauss helped organize a conference on gravity funded by a foundation run by financier and later-convicted sex offender Jeffrey Epstein.
 The conference was held on St. Thomas in the U.S. Virgin Islands and included a trip to Epstein's private island for dinner.
 Krauss helped invite roughly 20 well-known physicists to the conference, including Gerard 't Hooft, David Gross, Frank Wilczek, Stephen Hawking, Kip Thorne, Lisa Randall, Maria Spiropulu, Barry Barish, and Alan Guth, as well as author Betsy Devine.

 Later, The Origins Project, which was at the time under the direction of Krauss, received $250,000 from an Epstein foundation called "Enhanced Education".

 Krauss defended Epstein after his 2008 guilty plea of procuring for prostitution a girl below age 18.
 In 2011, Krauss told an interviewer, "As a scientist I always judge things on empirical evidence and he always has women ages 19 to 23 around him, but I've never seen anything else, so as a scientist, my presumption is that whatever the problems were I would believe him over other people...I don't feel tarnished in any way by my relationship with Jeffrey; I feel raised by it."

 Harvard Professor Steven Pinker said that Krauss was one of several colleagues who invited him to "salons and coffee klatsches" that included Epstein.
-In August 2025, the New York Times published reports of letters given to Epstein for his 63rd birthday, including one from Krauss.
+In August 2025, The New York Times published reports of letters given to Epstein for his 63rd birthday, including one from Krauss.
 Krauss stated that he did not recall the letter but attended several gatherings at Epstein's home.

-On November 12, 2025, the House Committee on Oversight and Government Reform published additional files related to Epstein showing that Krauss responded via e-mail to Epstein, answering Epstein's joke "Let's do a men of the world conference."
-Krauss suggested the notional conference include Kevin Spacey, Bill Clinton, Al Franken and Woody Allen.
-Each of these men had been accused of sexual wrongdoing.
-In an email dated 2017, Krauss asked Epstein what to do if Krauss was accused of sexual misconduct.
+On November 12, 2025, the House Committee on Oversight and Government Reform published additional files related to Epstein showing that he had exchanged more than 60 emails with Krauss.
+In 2011, Krauss wrote to Epstein, "Beyond anything else, you are my friend.
+I hope we can both always remember that, no matter what."
+In an email dated 2017, Krauss asked Epstein for advice in responding to allegations of sexual misconduct.
+In another exchange, dated 2018, Krauss responded to Epstein's joke "Let's do a men of the world conference," by suggesting that the notional conference include Kevin Spacey, Bill Clinton, Al Franken and Woody Allen.
+Each of these men had been publicly accused of sexual wrongdoing.
+In February 2026, the Department of Justice released further documents indicating that Epstein emailed Krauss in an attempt to get him to introduce him to podcaster Joe Rogan.
+Krauss reached out to Rogan but he refused to meet Epstein.